Skip to main content

 What may break across patch versions

-• Bug fixes change behavior. v0.1.8's data isolation work changed the shape of GET /api/import/history to return only the requester's rows; consumers that depended on seeing every user's imports broke.
+• Bug fixes change behavior.
+Data-isolation fixes have changed the shape of routes like GET /api/import/history to return only the requester's rows; consumers that depended on seeing every user's imports broke.
 This is by design.

 • Default values for environment variables.

-v0.3.0 removed several backcompat shims that v0.2.x and v0.1.x carried for forward compatibility.
-These are clean breaking changes; pre-1.0 minor bumps are allowed to do this.
+Several backcompat shims that earlier lines carried for forward compatibility have been removed as planned breaking changes.
+Pre-1.0 minor bumps are allowed to do this.

-• The TimeSpan interface and timeSpan? annotation field are gone.
-Server types, the ontology JSON schema, the frontend transformBackendToFrontend helper, and the useAnnotationDrawing stub no longer reference them.
+• The TimeSpan interface and timeSpan? annotation field do not exist.
+Server types, the ontology JSON schema, the frontend transformBackendToFrontend helper, and the useAnnotationDrawing stub do not reference them.

-A v0.2.x or v0.1.x export that depends on any of these shapes will not import on v0.3.x.
-Stay on v0.2.x or v0.1.x to keep the older shape, or migrate the export through a one-time conversion before importing on v0.3.x.
+An export from an older line that depends on any of these shapes will not import on the active line.
+Stay on the older line to keep the older shape, or migrate the export through a one-time conversion before importing.

-The Clean Architecture layout introduced in v0.3.0 is the stable surface within v0.3.x.
+The model service is laid out as a Clean Architecture.
 The dependency rule (domain ← application ← infrastructure, never reversed) is contract; the specific module names under model-service/src/ are implementation detail.
-The outbound port set (ILanguageModel, IVisionLanguageModel, IDetectionModel, ITrackingModel, IAudioTranscriber, ISpeakerDiarizer, IVoiceActivityDetector, IFrameSampler, IModelRepository, IModelCapabilityProbe, IExternalAPIRouter) is contract within v0.3.x; new ports may be added as a minor bump.
+The outbound port set (ILanguageModel, IVisionLanguageModel, IDetectionModel, ITrackingModel, IAudioTranscriber, ISpeakerDiarizer, IVoiceActivityDetector, IFrameSampler, IModelRepository, IModelCapabilityProbe, IExternalAPIRouter) is contract within a release line; new ports may be added as a minor bump.
 Removing or narrowing an existing port is breaking and requires a major bump (post-1.0) or a breaking pre-1.0 minor.

-• The set of Actions and the set of Subjects (Prisma ModelName values used as CASL subjects) is stable within the active line.
+• The set of Actions and the set of Subjects (Prisma ModelName values used as CASL subjects) is stable within a release line.
 Adding a new action or subject is a minor-version change that adds capability without removing any.
 Removing one is a breaking change.

-• The seeded RolePermission matrix is stable within the active line.
+• The seeded RolePermission matrix is stable within a release line.
 Adding new rows (new roles, new resource types, new actions) is non-breaking; removing or narrowing an existing row is breaking and requires a major bump.
 Existing instances may also have edited the matrix at runtime via /api/admin/permissions; the seed is run with upsert so a re-seed never overwrites local edits to existing rows.

 • The system roles system_admin and user, the project roles project_owner / project_manager / annotator / reviewer / viewer, and the group roles group_owner / group_admin / group_member are the stable role identifiers.
 New roles can be added through /api/admin/permissions; renaming a built-in role is breaking.